brightmanforever022/api-v1-client-node/MyWallet/README.md

 MyWallet.create(password, apiCode, options);
 ```

 Create a new Blockchain Wallet.
 Responds with an instance of MyWallet, which will adopt the same api code used to create the wallet.
+If you are using the Wallet API v2 service, remember to set the `apiHost` option to wherever the service is running.

 Parameters: